petterhj/django-norloc/README.md

-norloc
+Norske opptakssteder
 ======

-Filming locations for norwegian films and TV-series.
+Filming locations for norwegian film- and TV-productions.

 Preview: http://www.opptakssteder.no/